Rappsilber-Laboratory/xidocs/md/views/xinet.md

 ![Xi Net](../../img/xinet.png)

+### Representation ###

-The XiNet view displays a collection of cross-links between proteins as an interactive network visualisation - with the proteins as nodes shown as circles or elongated bars and the cross-links as edges drawn between these nodes at the relevant positions.
+The XiNet view displays a collection of cross-links between proteins as an interactive network visualisation - with the proteins (nodes) shown as circles or elongated bars and the cross-links as edges drawn between these nodes at the relevant positions.

+### Interaction ###

 #### Selecting ####